chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 For existing packages that no longer fit above principles chocolatey-community user will be removed from the list of the maintainers.

-The following sections present complete set of guideliness, please read them carefully, especially since some of the rules are enforced and if broken will result in the failed PR build.
+The following sections present complete set of guidelines, please read them carefully, especially since some rules are enforced and if broken will result in the failed PR build.

 <!-- markdownlint-disable -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->